 Purpose

-Awards funding to support the use of drugs or devices approved or cleared under the Federal Food, Drug, and Cosmetic Act (FD&C Act) for emergency reversal of known or suspected opioid overdose by first responders, including firefighters, law enforcement officers, paramedics, emergency medical technicians, mobile crisis providers, or other legally organized and recognized volunteer organizations that respond to adverse opioid related incidents, and members of other key community sectors.
+Awards funding to support the use of naloxone and other drugs or devices approved by the Food and Drug Administration (FDA) for emergency reversal of known or suspected opioid overdose by first responders, including firefighters, law enforcement officers, paramedics, emergency medical technicians, mobile crisis providers, or other organizations that respond to overdose related incidents, and members of other key community sectors.
 Provides training and resources at the state, tribal, and local levels to first responders on carrying and administering drugs or devices approved for emergency treatment of known or suspected opioid overdose.
-Offers funding to establish processes and protocols for referral to appropriate treatment and recovery support services (RSS), and for safety around fentanyl, carfentanil, and other synthetic opioids.
+Establishes processes and protocols for referral to appropriate treatment, recovery, harm reduction, and other psychosocial support services.
+Offers safety education around fentanyl, synthetic opioids, and other drug trends associated with overdoses.

 Required program activities include:

-• Support the purchase and distribution of FD&C Act approved or cleared devices, including naloxone, for emergency reversal of known or suspected opioid overdose by first responders and other key community sectors
+• Support the availability and use of FD&C Act approved or cleared devices, including naloxone, for emergency reversal of known or suspected opioid overdose by first responders and other key community sectors

-• Train and provide resources for first responders and members of other key community sectors on carrying and administering drugs or devices for emergency reversal of known or suspected opioid overdose and related safety measures, policies, and procedures
+• Train and provide resources for first responders and members of other key community sectors on carrying and administering drugs or devices for emergency reversal of known or suspected opioid overdose, overdose awareness education, and related safety measures, policies, and procedures

-• Establish processes, protocols, and mechanisms for referral to appropriate treatment and recovery services, including the use of outreach coordinators, peer support specialists/teams, or mobile crisis services to connect individuals to follow-up services
+• Establish culturally and linguistically appropriate processes, protocols, and mechanisms for referral to treatment, recovery, harm reduction, and other psychosocial support services including the use of outreach coordinators, peer support specialists to provide follow-up support and referrals

 • Develop culturally and linguistically appropriate conflict and grievance resolutions processes